Dholavira: Coastal route

 It is suggested that a coastal route existed linking Lothal and Dholavira to Sutkagan Dor on the Makran coast.

 Language and script

 The Harappans spoke an unknown language and their script has not yet been deciphered.
-It is believed to have had about 400 basic signs, with many variations.
+It is believed to have had around 400 basic signs, with many variations.
 The signs may have stood both for words and for syllables.
 The direction of the writing was generally from right-to-left.
 Most of the inscriptions are found on seals (mostly made out of stone) and sealings (pieces of clay on which the seal was pressed down to leave its impression).
 Some inscriptions are also found on copper tablets, bronze implements, and small objects made of terracotta, stone and faience.
 The seals may have been used in trade and also for official administrative work.
 A lot of inscribed material was found at Mohenjo-daro and other Indus Valley Civilisation sites.